Artist/Engineer

 Project Larynx (2018 – ongoing)

-Since 2018, I have been working on an experimental project to produce a vocal-capable robot without relying on digital sound processing methods or the use of inbuilt speakers.
-Having gone through hundreds of iterations, this project differs from the way I have previously built machines as it is not built exclusively as an art piece.
+An experimental project to produce a vocal-capable robot without using digital sound processing methods or inbuilt speakers.
+Having gone through hundreds of iterations, this project differs from machines previously built by Felix as it is not built exclusively as an art piece.

-I am developing this project using 3D printers and silicone casted parts.
-The machine uses shape-shifting resonators to form a vocal tract and a silicone reed driven by inhaling and exhaling lungs.
-Generating vocal realism that is both coherent and pleasant is a challenge.
-Precision part making and choice of materials need to be considered in order to achieve an acceptable level of consistency when controlling the robot.
-The accumulated attempts in making this machine should reveal some exciting sound-making possibilities and hopes to uncover some mysteries of the human voice.
+3D printers and silicone casted parts have been used to create shape-shifting resonators to create different methods of simulating a human vocal tract and a larynx.
+There are many difficulties in generating vocal realism that is both coherent and pleasant.
+Precision part-making and choice of materials need to be considered to achieve an acceptable level of consistency when controlling the robot.
+The accumulated attempts in making this machine should reveal some exciting sound-making possibilities.

 Penhaligon’s mechanical arm (2021)